VoiNetwork/voi-swarm/docs/operating/setup-notifications.md

 | `swarm.cronjob.schedule` | `0 16 * * *` (default) |

 This is by default set to run daily at 4 PM UTC.
-Adjust this to your preferred time, accounting for your timezone's UTC offset.
+Adjust this to your preferred time, accounting for your timezones UTC offset.
 Use a resource like [dateful.com](https://dateful.com/time-zone-converter) for timezone conversion.

 The format of the schedule is following the [CRON format](https://pkg.go.dev/github.com/robfig/cron#hdr-CRON_Expression_Format).